 Checking your credit file

-• All debts included in your DPP should be listed as starting on or before the start date for your DPP
+• Listed as starting on or before the start date for your DPP

 How to improve your credit file after a DPP

-Often the best way to approach this is to take out some form of credit, such as a credit card, with a low limit.
-Never miss a payment and make sure you always stay within the agreed credit limit.
+The best way to do this is to take out some form of credit with a low limit.
+Make sure you:

 Looking to the future

-After working hard to clear the debts included in your DPP, you may be wary about taking out any form of credit again.
+After completing your DPP, you may be wary about taking out any form of credit.

 Considering a DPP?
 Get free, impartial debt advice